• Skip to primary navigation

 • Place the flour, sugar and butter into a food processor and process it until it resembles fine breadcrumbs.

-• Slowly adding the iced water until a smooth dough forms.
+• Slowly adding the iced water until a smooth dough forms (add a little extra iced water if the mixture is too crumbly).

 • Knead the dough into a ball on a lightly floured surface.